FHA W-2 Income Only Mortgage With No Income Tax Returns

 • This holds true no matter how small or large the percentage of the ownership is

-• Borrowers who have commission income that consists of 25% or more percent on their W-2 income are not eligible
+• Borrowers with a commission income of 25% or more percent on their W-2 income are not eligible.

-• Borrowers who earn temporary income or have inconsistent and/or periodic employment such as seasonal income, unemployment income, and contract income will not qualify
+• Borrowers who earn temporary income or have inconsistent or periodic employment, such as seasonal, unemployment, and contract, will not qualify.

-Borrowers who have income earned from any foreign entity and/or corporation or foreign government entity and who are compensated via foreign currency will not qualify.
+Borrowers who have income earned from any foreign entity, corporation, or government entity and are compensated via foreign currency will not qualify.

 FHA W-2 Income Only Mortgage: Wage-Earners Employed By Family Members

-• Those with other non-taxable income and/or non-employment income which is reported on their 1099 forms which are used to qualify for their mortgages such as social security income, pension income, and other income will not be eligible
+Those with other non-taxable or non-employment income, which is reported on their 1099 forms used to qualify for their mortgages, such as social security income, pension income, and other income, will not be eligible.

 Who Offers FHA W-2 Income Only Mortgage Loan Programs